Cheating

 • Secure exam browsers: If your school has installed any kind of program on your program to detect cheating, they might be able to find out that way.

-• First of all, read through your official accusation carefully to make sure you understand everything that you’re being accused of.
+1. Read through the official accusation carefully to make sure you understand everything that you’re being accused of.
 Make sure you’re familiar with your school’s guidelines for pursuing cheating accusations.

-• Next, make sure you don’t talk to anyone at your school about the accusations– especially the professor.
-Don’t try to argue with them or defend yourself without first talking to an attorney.
+2. Don’t talk to anyone but your attorney about the accusations, especially the professor.
+Don’t admit fault or try to argue with them or defend yourself before your attorney counsels you.

-• Finally, you’ll want to contact a student defense attorney who has experience defending students against accusations of cheating.
-These attorneys will know exactly what evidence you’ll need to gather to support your side, and how to defend your rights from being violated by your university.
+3. Contact a student defense attorney who has experience defending students against accusations of cheating.
+These attorneys will know exactly what evidence you’ll need to gather to support your side and how to defend your rights from being violated by your university.

 Contact DC Student Defense

 At DC Student Defense, we know how school administrators think.
 We have the experience to walk you through the process and guide you towards an outcome with your academic future protected.
-Don’t hesitate to contact us for a consultation if you’re accused of cheating at your college or university.
+If you’re accused of cheating at your college or university, don’t hesitate to send us a message or call (855) 313-2931 any time for a consultation.
+We’re available 24/7.